WardCunningham/extracts/README.md

 # live results

 We incorporate this on-demand rerendered chart using the same syntax used for images in GitHub markdown.
+This disapoints as the 'no-cache' header doesn't prevent GitHub from caching the image.
+Try it [live](https://extracts.deno.dev/result.svg).

 ```
   ![Extracts Remaining](https://extracts.deno.dev/result.svg)